SveltePress/sveltepress/packages/docs-site/src/routes/reference/default-theme/+page.md

 ### `themeColor`

-The color of window bar when opened as a local pwa application.
+The color of window bar when opened as a local PWA application.

 * `light` - the color that applied on light theme
 * `dark` - the color that applied on dark theme